uclahs-cds/pipeline-call-sSNV/README.md

   ##### f.
 Learn read orientations
   Create artifact prior table based on read orientations with GATK's `LearnReadOrientationModel`.
   ##### g.
 Filter
-  Filter variants with GATK's `FilterMutectCalls`, using read orientation prior table as well as standard filters.
+  Filter variants with GATK's `FilterMutectCalls`, using read orientation prior table and contamination table as well as standard filters.

 #### 2. Intervals provided
   ##### a.
 Split